Arlington National Cemetery: Grave markers, niches, and headstones

 The United States Department of Veterans Affairs oversees the National Cemetery Administration's orders for placement of inscriptions and faith emblems at no charge to the estate of the deceased, submitted with information provided by the next of kin that is placed on upright marble headstones or columbarium niche covers.
-The Department of Veterans Affairs currently offers 63 authorized faith emblems for placement on markers to represent the deceased's faith.
+As of March 2026, the Department of Veterans Affairs offers 98 authorized faith emblems for placement on markers to represent the deceased's faith.
 Over time this number grew as the result of legal challenges to policy.

 Prior to 2007, the United States Department of Veterans Affairs (VA) did not allow the use of the pentacle as an "emblem of belief" on tombstones in military cemeteries.
 This policy was changed following an out-of-court settlement on 23 April following a series of lawsuits by the family of Patrick Stewart against the VA.

 Between 1947 and 2001, privately purchased markers were permitted in the cemetery.
 The sections in which the cemetery permitted such markers are nearly filled and the cemetery generally does not allow new burials in these sections.
 Nevertheless, the older sections of the cemetery have a wide variety of private markers placed prior to 2001, including an artillery piece.

 There are 32 British Commonwealth war dead burials, 12 from World War I and 20 from World War II and some headstones are Commonwealth War Graves Commission style.